 A Carrier Community (CC) é um clube global de telecomunicações estabelecido desde 2008, que está organizando reuniões anuais da comunidade de operadoras globais na América Latina desde 2015 para seus membros.
 A CC está organizando seu 7.º LATAM 2020 GCCM anual – nos dias 16 e 17 de agosto de 2021, em São Paulo, no Hilton Hotel, Brasil.
 Para saber mais sobre esta evento em português, consulte a brochura e clique aqui

-During LATAM 2021 GCCM CC will cooperate closely with its strategic partners and the largest Internet Associations in Brazil: Abranet and Abrint to further establish the GCCM profile for community members in the LATAM region and will invite potential ISP members to join the GCCM platform while networking and doing business with the regional and international CC members.
-This event is truly a gateway to Latin America for the telecom world.
+LATAM 2021 GCCM works closely with its strategic partners and the two largest Internet Associations in Brazil (Abranet and Abrint) to establish the GCCM profile for community members in the LATAM region.
+We invite potential ISP members to join the GCCM platform while networking and conducting business with the regional and international CC members.
+This event combines a first-class trip to Latin America with an unforgettable industry experience for the telecom community.

 |10:00-10:40||Executive Round Table Discussion|